MuhPirat/twitter-bot/README.markdown

 Too lazy to use the Twitter API?
 This script can log into your Twitter account and post a new tweet, all without the official API.

+## TODO
+...uhhmmm test?
+I have to admit, i didn't test the whole script, only the every single method.

 ## System requirements
 * Unix like OS (Linux, Mac OS X...)
 * curl